Tax Saving Investments

 2. Public Provident Fund ( PPF )

-The Public Provident Fund has been the most popular savings avenue for decades and still stands tall.
+The Public Provident Fund has been the most popular savings avenue for decades and still stands tall as one of the best tax-saving investments.

 There is a myriad of benefits of a PPF as a long-term investment.
 Let's look at the most prominent features of a PPF.